 One benefit of seeing a private dentist is you'll have a choice of materials for things like fillings and crowns.
 Whereas an NHS dentist may only offer a metal filling or crown, with a private dentist you'll be able to get a white filling or porcelain crown and still claim for it on your insurance (up to your policy limits).

 Some providers offer dental implant cover for an additional monthly premium.
-This is worth considering if you think you'll need implants in the near future.
+This is worth considering if you think you'll need to finance teeth implants in the near future.

 All dental insurance policies apply waiting periods to at least some types of treatment.
 If you already need urgent dental care, it's no good taking out a new insurance policy with a 3 month waiting period.
 Also be aware that there are usually exclusions for pre-existing conditions and dental problems.

-Insurance might not save you a lot of money on your dental care in the long run, and you may still need to look at dental financing for bigger treatments, but it will make payments more manageable and offer some protection in emergency situations.
+Insurance might not save you a lot of money on your dental care in the long run, and you may still need to look at dental financing for implants and other bigger treatments.
+However, it will make payments more manageable and offer some protection in emergency situations.

 Read more about the different options and things to consider in our full guide to dental insurance in the UK.